inobulles/iar/README.md

 $ sh build.sh
 ```

-This will compile the library and command-line utility and move them to `/usr/local/lib/` (`/usr/local/include/` for the `iar.h` header file) and `/usr/local/bin/` respectively.
+This will compile the library and command-line utility, run a few tests, and move them to `/usr/local/lib/` (`/usr/local/include/` for the `iar.h` header file) and `/usr/local/bin/` respectively.

 ## Command-line arguments
 Here is a list of all the command-line arguments you can pass to `iar` and what they do: